hardikpatel29/fontconfig-lambda/README.md

 after this you will get .so file related to libfontconfig

-make lib folder and copy all so file in it. ( you can put this lib folder with your nodejs package folder and create fonts.conf file)
+make lib folder and copy all so file in it. ( you can put this lib folder with your nodejs package folder)

 #### lambda envrionment variable path setup is /var/task/lib